 Perhaps most striking about Levin as pianist is the personal quality she seems to bring to her performances.
 As The Boston Globe’s Richard Dyer put it, “Over the years, Levin has transformed herself.
 The flame within [her] still burns with undimmed intensity, but now there is warmth as well as blinding light.”

 In 2008 Levin recorded Bach’s Goldberg Variations, released by Centaur Records, and now plans a series of performances and a recording of Beethoven’s extended late work, the Diabelli Variations, to be released by Centaur Records at the end of this year.

-“The years working with Shure were life-changing and whenever I listen to him play I remember the times and his uncompromising, loving presence,” Levin said.
+She will be performing one set of the Variations at Bargemusic on July 2 and a second set at the Leonard Shure Memorial at the Mannes School on July 24.“The years working with Shure were life-changing and whenever I listen to him play I remember the times and his uncompromising, loving presence,” Levin said.
 “I hope that the memorial in this, his 100th birthday year will trigger a resurgence of his artistry.”